liquidcarrot/dojo/README.md

-# dojo
-The Carrot 🥕 Dojo ⛩️
+# 🥕 The Liquid Carrot Dojo ⛩️